k-gerner/Game-Pigeon-Solvers/Connect 4 AI/README.md

 ```
 > python3 connect4_client.py
 ```
 Once you do this, you will be asked which color you want to be, RED (`o`) or YELLOW (`@`).
-Whoever is RED will go first.
+Whoever is YELLOW will go first.
 Each empty space on the board is represented by a `.` in the slot.
 If it is your turn, you will enter the column number (1-7) of which column you want to play.
 Then, you will be prompted to press `enter` to have the A.I. play its best move.

 If you want to use this to beat someone else in Connect 4, just enter their moves as the `player` and then use the A.I.'s moves as your own.